Learning an Image Editing Model without Image Editing Pairs: Additional Comparison with Baseline Methods

 \myparagraph{Local image-editing.} Here, we compare on another commonly adopted image-editing benchmark, ImgEdit~\citep{ye2025imgedit} (Basic), which covers nine local editing types across diverse semantic categories with a total of $734$ samples.
 Quantitative results under their proposed GPT4o-based evaluation protocol are reported in \reftbl{metrics_editing_imgedit}, with VIEScore~\citep{ku2023viescore} results in \reftbl{metrics_editing_imgedit_viescore}.
 Consistent with the trend observed on GEdit-Bench, our method has better or on-par performance in the few-step setting and remains comparable to many of the multi-step baselines as well.
-Qualitative comparisons are shown in \reffig{results_editing_imgedit_supp}, with additional examples on GEdit-Bench in~\reffig{results_editing_gedit_supp}.
+We also include a comparison on TEDBench~\citep{kawar2023imagic}, which focuses primarily on non-rigid and background edit-types. \reftbl{metrics_editing_tedbench_viescore} shows the quantitative comparison with similar trends as GEdit-Bench and ImgEdit (Basic).
+Qualitative comparisons are shown in \reffig{results_editing_imgedit_supp} and \ref{fig:results_tedbench} for ImgEdit (Basic) and TEDBench, respectively.
+We also show additional qualitative samples on GEdit-Bench in~\reffig{results_editing_gedit_supp}.

 \myparagraph{Customization or free-form editing.} Here, we report additional metrics commonly used for evaluation.
 Specifically, CLIPScore~\citep{radford2021learning} and TIFA~\citep{hu2023tifa} to measure text alignment; and similarity in DINOv2~\citep{oquab2023dinov2} feature space after background masking to measure identity alignment, denoted as MDINOv2-I. We also report an overall Geometric score~\citep{yan2023motion} by taking the geometric mean of TIFA and MDINOv2-I. The results are shown in \reftbl{metrics_customization}.
 Consistent with the VIEScore evaluation reported in the main paper, our method performs comparably with other baselines in the few-step sampling regime.
 We show more sample comparisons in \reffig{results_editing_feeform_supp}.